 It can be easily scratched

 Depending on the species, hardwood flooring can be easily scratched, scuffed, or dented.
-If you’re installing your new floors in a high-traffic area of the home, consider a species with a higher Janka rating – or a faux wood product like laminate or vinyl.
+If you’re installing your new floors in a high-traffic area of the home, consider choosing a wood flooring type with a higher Janka rating – or a faux wood product like laminate or vinyl.

 Some species of hardwood have higher levels of photosensitivity than others, meaning the color can change if it’s exposed to sunlight for too long.
 If the room you’re putting the flooring in gets a lot of sun, opt for a species of hardwood with less photosensitivity, or consider a different type of floor covering that won’t fade or change color when exposed to sunlight, such as wood-look porcelain tile.